 On every project, we make sure the client’s Google Business Profile is properly optimised and aligned with their website.
 It’s work that takes little time but has a direct impact on local visibility.

-If you’d like us to look at your current situation — Google listing, website, local positioning, ongoing directory subscriptions — let’s talk.
+If you’d like us to look at your current situation — Google listing, website, local positioning — contact us.

 → Going further: our SEO service in Luxembourg .